We offer a variety of technology for public use at our Central Library and branch locations, including:

 Send us a 3-D object file, and we can make you a print with our Makerbot 3-D printer!

 Complete our 3-D Print Request Form to send us your file.

-We accept .stl or .obj files.
+We accept .stl files.

 Print time cannot exceed five hours.

 Base price is $1 plus the weight of the item in grams (10¢ per gram).